The Best Time of Year to Visit Telluride

 However, while this may sound like Telluride is a year-round mountain dream, that's not the case for everyone.
 Crowd sizes, weather patterns, prices, and town offerings all fluctuate widely throughout the year, so it's crucial to know what to expect for the period during which you're heading to town.

 In this post, we'll break down Telluride by season, including weather, activities, and closures, so you know what to expect and can plan accordingly.

 The shoulder seasons aren't for everyone.
 By mid-October to mid-November, Telluride's leaves have fallen, but the snow is still accumulating.
-The gondola officially closes on October 20 and opens again on ski opening day, (November 22), and often, local shops and restaurants use this as a breather period after a busy summer season.
+The gondola officially closes on October 20 and opens again on ski opening day, (November 28 in 2019), and often, local shops and restaurants use this as a breather period after a busy summer season.

 If you're heading to Telluride in late October or early November, remember:

 A similar effect hits the town in the month after ski season, between mid-April to mid-May.
 The gondola officially shuts down the day after the resort closes for the season (typically the first or second Sunday in April) and opens up again the last week in May.
 This shoulder season, known as Mud Season, is even quieter than the fall.
 In autumn, hiking, biking, and climbing are all not only possible, but the conditions can be excellent.
 In May, it's much less likely to see perfect conditions for outdoor adventure sports.
 Put simply, it's just too wet.
 Snowmelt creates temporary rivers and waterfalls throughout the valley, creating muddy messes for hiking and biking, and slippery crags for climbing.